dportik/SuperCRUNCH/docs/Analysis_Overview.md

 C-MOS
 ```

-Notice the search terms are converted to uppercase
+Notice the search terms are converted to uppercase.

 If the sequence record contains the following label: